How To Make a Truck Inspection Checklist? A Comprehensive Guide

 Level II: Vehicle Inspection/Walk-Around Driver

 This level is almost similar to that of the Level I inspection.
 However, the difference is that the inspector will not check any parts or accessories and will focus more on the driver and their truck capacity.
+This inspection will include checking for the following items:

 Level III: Driver-Only Inspection